Rick's Blog

 “I don’t like how we got here, but we are here today,” he said, asking his fellow council members if they were intent on ensuring that the process is “so perfect that nothing is ever accomplished or completed.”

-In a separate meeting yesterday, the YMCA board formalized its decision to walk away from the negotiating table.
+In a separate meeting yesterday, the YMCA board decided to walk away from the negotiating table.
 The move followed the organization’s appearance last week before the Community Maritime Park Associates board.

 Wu said someone had asked him if he was “angry” about the CMPA vote, which essentially directed the Y away from parcel 8 at the Community Maritime Park.